buhlerja/QuestsApp/README.md

 ---

+**Play Quests Created by Others**

+By clicking on a Quest, users are taken to an information screen which provides additional details and directions to the starting location through an Apple MapKit integration.
+After starting a Quest, users are provided with a map interface displaying their physical location, and locations of objectives they need to reach.
+A collapsible menu at the bottom of the screen displays relevant Quest information to the user.
+After finishing an adventure, users are provided with their Quest statistics and are able to review their experience.

+To view the active Quest code, go to Quests/Core Files/ActiveQuestFlow.

+Helper functions for maps and directions can be found in Quests/MapViewManager.

+---

 **Create Challenges**

 The "+" icon of the bottom tab bar takes the user to the Quest creation screen.
 This section is broken into smaller subsections where you: